eshazen/retro-25/firmware/calc/README.md

  `Qdddd`  | write to program storage
  `J    `  | Jump to monitor

+After sending break, the calculator responds with `'>'`.
+For the display commands (the first four above) 8 registers with 14 hex digits each are displayed.
+These correspond to 4 bits each digit from a 56-bit internal register, with the most significant digit displayed first.

+The display is terminated with a `'$'` character.

 `I`

 Displays 3 4-digit hex values, which correspond to the starting